Pressure Cooker Beef Bourguignon is a very easy weeknight meal that you can whip up in about 30 minutes in your pressure cooker!

 - Turn on the saute function in your pressure cooker, add a little oil quickly cook the bacon pieces, remove them, and then saute the beef.
 You may need to do it in batches depending on the size of your pressure cooker.

-- As soon as the meat is browned a little on all sides, add the carrots, onions and garlic.
+- As soon as the meat is browned a little on all sides, add the carrots, onions and garlic and bacon.

 - Then add the red wine and the beef broth, bay leaves, thyme and seasonings.
 Now shut the lid and make sure the vent is set to sealing, and set it on manual at high pressure for 12 minutes.
 While it’s cooking mix your starch of choice with a little cold beef broth.